alexpritt/muthur6000/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-In the project directory, you can run:
+In the project directory, first install the required packages using

+### `npm install`

+Then you may start the app by running:

 ### `npm start`